Musique

 album full of warm, romantic and classical electronic music.
 Like

-electronic textures on “Miroir de soi”, all delicately
+textures on “Miroir de soi”, all delicately arranged.

-arranged.
-If you like the romantic and melodic side of electronic
+If you like the romantic and melodic side of electronic music I

 of this unique composer are amazing”.